KyungjinJPark/kirbosts/README.md

   - This cookie will be passed to the server with every user request
   - Express gets redis obj for that key and passes it to the Apollo middleware
   - Apollo passes it to the handlers in the context's `req.session`
+- remember to run `watch` AND `dev`.
+I forgot and spent more time than I'd like to admit trying to debug some seemingly CORS issue.